 Percorsi di secondo welfare is a research project started in April 2011 thanks to a partnership between the University of Milan, the research centre Centro di ricerca e documentazione Luigi Einaudi and the newspaper Corriere della Sera.
 Today it is an independent Observatory of research actively supported by important institutional partners: Fondazione Cariplo, Fondazione Compagnia di San Paolo, Fondazione Cariparma, Fondazione Cariparo, Fondazione CRC, Fondazione Bracco, Fondazione Unipolis, Cisl Lombardia, Edenred, Welfare Insieme, Ambito Valle Seriana, Gruppo CGM.
 The Laboratory is led by Prof. Franca Maino as director and Prof. Maurizio Ferrera as scientific supervisor, both academics at University of Milan.

 The concept of second welfare

-Percorsi di secondo welfare recently launched the new English section in order to provide articles translated and new international contributions as well as to promote the debate on second welfare and the exchange of best practices.
+Percorsi di secondo welfare has a English section in order to provide articles translated and original international contributions as well as to promote the debate on second welfare and the exchange of best practices.